 In 1904, Jensen had enough confidence, and cash, to set up his own workshop.
 For the next two decades, he produced jewellery for which he would become famous.
 His pieces featured naturalistic designs: flowers, vines, birds, grapes, and animals.
 They were typically constructed of silver, which was hammered and chased to create a pebbled, textural surface.
 Oxidation was used in order to give a sense of depth and unique coloring to each piece.
 Semi-precious stones were often used as embellishments: labradorite, opals, amber, malachite, lapis, coral, and agate.

+Before long, Jensen’s work gained international notice.
+In 1909, he opened a shop in Berlin.
+In 1910, his pieces earned a gold medal at the Brussels International Exhibition.
+At his first North American exhibition in San Francisco in 1915, he won several gold medals.
+William Randolph Hearst, newspaper magnate, bought several pieces.
 In 1915, the Jensen’s wildly successful Berlin location closed due to the onset of World War I. He opened other stores to make up for the lost market in Sweden (1918), Paris (1918), London (1921), and New York (1924).
 In 1925, he was awarded a Grand Prize at the Paris World Exposition.

 Towards the end of the 1920’s, Jensen began to cede creative control to other designers within his firm.
 When he died in 1935, The New York Herald Tribune called him “the greatest silversmith of the last three hundred years.”
 By that time, Jensen's firm had started in a new stylistic direction.
 The new Jensen style, initiated by Sigvard Bernadotte, was more geometric and abstract.
 Designers Nanna and Jorgen Ditzel, Astrid Fog, Henning Koppel, and Arno Malinowski continued the trend into the 1950’s and 60’s.
 The firm is still in business, reproducing old pieces and creating new ones.
 Between 1985 and 1987, it merged with two others to create Scandinavia’s largest decorative arts firm.